Candy: Industrial Revolution

-The main cause for the shift from homemade treats to pre-packaged candies was the result of speculation concerning tampered food.
-Many parents during this time were concerned that their children were being exposed to needles or toxic chemicals within their halloween goods.
-The lack of packaging made it much easier for a person to put dangerous substances into the food they were planning to give out.
-These worries were heightened because of a large number of false reports concerning medical attention relating to dangerous halloween treats.
-As a result, parents became much more likely to allow their children to participate in Halloween festivities when packed candy was introduced.
-They noticed that it would be much harder for a person to tamper with factory packaged sweets because the seal would be torn.
-It would be too noticeable if someone tried to affect the product.

-Judging from recent statistics, it is evident that Halloween candy is still at high demand.
-In 2021 alone, profits from halloween candy were up to at least "$324 million".
-From the same report, the demand for halloween candy was "up 59.8% from 2019".
-From these numbers it can be presumed that Halloween is still a big deal for Americans.
-An even bigger deal for the American public is the act of receiving candy from trick-or-treating.
-Candy continues to be a staple for the Halloween season and remains the biggest draw for participation.

 Classification

 Sugar candies include hard candies, soft candies, caramels, marshmallows, taffy, and other candies whose principal ingredient is sugar.
 Commercially, sugar candies are often divided into groups according to the amount of sugar they contain and their chemical structure.

 Hard-boiled candies made by the vacuum cooking process include stick candy, lemon drops and horehound drops.
 Open-fire candy, like molasses taffy and cream taffy, is cooked in open kettles and then pulled.
 Pan work candies include nuts and other candies like jelly beans and sugar-coated almonds, made by coating with sugar in revolving copper kettles.
 Gum work candy is cooked in large kettles fashioned for melting and molded, dried and sugared like gum drops.
 They are soaked for a time in sugar syrup to allow crystals to form.

+Sugar candies can be classified into noncrystalline and crystalline types.
+This is based on microscopic crystal structure, and not on the visible appearance of the candy, so a piece of candy that looks like a crystal may well be a noncrystalline type.
+Noncrystalline candies are homogeneous and may be chewy or hard; they include hard candies, caramels, toffees, and nougats.
+Crystalline candies incorporate small crystals in their structure, meaning they have a creamy texture that melts in the mouth or are easily chewed; these include fondant and fudge.
+In 2022, flavorless candy was developed that was hard but not sweet.

 Chocolate is sometimes treated as a separate branch of confectionery.
 In this model, chocolate candies like chocolate candy bars and chocolate truffles are included.
 Hot chocolate or other cocoa-based drinks are excluded, as is candy made from white chocolate.
-However, when chocolate is treated as a separate branch, it also includes confections whose classification is otherwise difficult, being neither exactly candies nor exactly baked goods, like chocolate-dipped foods, tarts with chocolate shells, and chocolate-coated cookies.
+When chocolate is treated as a separate branch, it also includes confections whose classification is otherwise difficult, being neither exactly candies nor exactly baked goods, like chocolate-dipped foods, tarts with chocolate shells, and chocolate-coated cookies.

-Sugar candies can be classified into noncrystalline and crystalline types.
-Noncrystalline candies are homogeneous and may be chewy or hard; they include hard candies, caramels, toffees, and nougats.
-Crystalline candies incorporate small crystals in their structure, are creamy that melt in the mouth or are easily chewed; they include fondant and fudge.